Faruk Hadzibegic returns as Bosnia coach - WHIZ News

 “It will not be easy, but we are not looking for excuses in advance,” he said.

-The much-traveled Hadzibegic had multiple coaching experiences, including stints at Sochaux — which he guided to the French topflight — Betis and Turkish sides Gaziantepspor, Diyarbakirspor and Denizlispor.
+The much-traveled Hadzibegic had multiple coaching experiences, including stints at Sochaux — which he guided to the French topflight — Betis and Turkish teams Gaziantepspor, Diyarbakirspor and Denizlispor.
 He also coached Montenegro.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports